 The HD280PRO offers a dynamic closed earphone with up to 32dB of sound attenuation protecting you from a large amount of ambient noise while also providing outstanding sound quality thanks to their 8 - 25000Hz frequency response and excellent drivers.

-Sennheisers extensive experience has also been used to make these headphones extremely comfortable, thanks to ample padding on the headband and the ear cushions, which allow for an excellent seal around the ears.
+Sennheisers extensive experience has also been used to make these headphones maintain comfort for prolonged music drumming sessions.
+This is thanks to ample padding on the headband and the ear cushions, which also allow for an excellent seal around the ears.

-High-quality finishing and cables as well as excellent sound reproduction make these some of the best drummer focussed studio headphones available.
+High-quality finishing and cables as well as excellent sound reproduction make these some of the best professional drummer focused studio headphones available.

 - Excellent sound quality

 - Excellent ear protection

 - The coiled cable may annoy some users

 Buying headphones as a drummer can raise a lot more questions than it answers.
 This can even be true of experienced drummers who are only purchasing ear protection for the first time or who are only just starting to work in a studio.